CMSgov/bcda-static-site/_pages/partially-adjudicated-claims-data.md

 <!-- Insert accordions -->
 {%  include accordion.html id="a0"
-    heading="How does the claims adjudication process work?" expanded=false
+    heading="How can REACH ACOs access partially adjudicated claims data?" expanded=true
     bordered=false
     accordionContent=a0AccordionContent %}

 {%  include accordion.html id="a1"
-    heading="How can REACH ACOs access partially adjudicated claims data?" expanded=true
+    heading="What is claims adjudication?"
+    expanded=false
     bordered=false
     accordionContent=a1AccordionContent %}

 {%  include accordion.html id="a2"
-    heading="Do REACH ACOs on BCDA V1 need to update their credentials to access V2 for partially adjudicated claims data?" expanded=false
+    heading="Do REACH ACOs on V1 need to update their credentials to access partially adjudicated claims data on V2?" expanded=false
     bordered=false
-    accordionContent=a1AccordionContent %}
+    accordionContent=a2AccordionContent %}

 {%  include accordion.html id="a3"
     heading="Is partially adjudicated claims data received after a supplier’s orders are completed and the claims are submitted for payment?
 Or is it received in a pre-authorization form?"